JRMurr/NixOsConfig/README.md

 ## TODO
 - figure out agenix for secrets
 - Move pkgs in `programs.nix` around to files that use it.
 Mainly dev tools to home-manager or something
-- add root option to configure monitors/check if graphical to turn graphics stuff off
+- go through and make sure all graphical stuff is behind the `gcfg.enable` flag